-In general, people on a DASH diet can eat any type of grain or cereal.
-Rice.
-Pasta.
-Couscous.
-Quinoa.
+In general, people on a DASH diet can eat any type of grain or cereal, such as rice, pasta, couscous, and quinoa.
 The same applies to bakery products, bread, or pizza.
-However, foods such as pasta, bread, or pizza can be on a DASH diet only if they contain a low quantity of salt.
+However, foods such as pasta, bread, or pizza can be allowed in a DASH diet only if they contain a low quantity of salt.

-The DASH diet allows oil, vinegar, herbs, and spices.
-However, salt must be limited to the minimum or completely excluded.
+The DASH diet allows oil, vinegar, herbs, and spices in small quantities.
+Salt must be limited to the minimum or completely excluded.

-In general, people on DASH diets can eat sweets or dessert.
+In general, people on DASH diets can eat sweets or desserts.
 However, it is best to limit the consumption of sugar.
-Every processed product with added sugar is not fit for DASH.
+Every processed product with added sugar is not fit for DASH diets.

 The DASH diet limits many beverages.
 It is possible to drink alcohol but only in a limited quantity.
 It is best to avoid coffee and tea.
 Soft drinks with added sugar should be excluded too.